grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 categories: Ruby
 ---

-Suppose we want to create an array of dates where a next date is a unit apart from the previous one.
+Suppose we want to create an array of dates where the next date is one unit away from the previous date.
-A start date, a unit, and a number of dates are given.
+We specify a start date, a unit, and a number of dates.

-Given following requirements:
+The following requirements are given:
 * Start date - `Date.today`
 * Unit - `1.month` (courtesy of `ActiveSupport`)
 * Number - `3`

-Let's see how we can approach this problem in Ruby.
-(Will use some bits of Rails)
+Let us see how we can tackle this problem in Ruby.
+(We will use some parts of Rails).

 <!--more-->